dsqcri/old-ds-website/people/mserafini/index.md

 I am currently involved in three projects:

 * Arabesque, a system for distributed graph mining
-* Elastic database management systems (Accordion, E-Store, Clay)
+* Elastic database management systems
 * Load balancing in distributed stream processing systems

 ### Arabesque: A system for distributed graph mining and search